 Donors should ask GFA why a federal judge is exasperated over GFA’s inability to document how donations are spent.

-GFA Staff Authorized Transfer of Money from India to the U.S.
+GFA Staff Authorized Transfer of Money from Canada to India to the U.S.

 A stunning revelation in this transcript is the disclosure that GFA’s former Chief Operating Officer David Carroll and CEO K.P.
 Yohannan allegedly had wire authority to move $20 million dollars from India to Texas, presumably for the completion of GFA’s headquarters.
 Staff were initially told that an anonymous donor gave those funds.
 Then in May 2015, Carroll told staff that one of GFA’s field partners in India took out a loan for nearly $20 million and sent it to Texas.
 Carroll and Yohannan told staff that the decision to give the funds was made by the Indian leadership without any influence from Yohannan.
 According to Yohannan, he had no authority over the decision.